 As mentioned in the introduction, we use the Lego Mindstorms train-set to exemplify and evaluate our methodology.
-The overall layout is sketched in Fig. 2.
-It consists of five different stations that are connected by up to four trains that all operate counterclockwise albeit with possibly different speeds such that a train might catch up with another one.
+In the following, we will show two stages of expansion for the overall architecture of the system.
+The track layout is sketched in Fig. 2.
+It consists of five different stations that are connected by up to four trains.
 A train set comprises a motor, wheels and a train body (see Fig. 3).
-Further, we provide each train with a color sensor facing towards the tracks which can be seen on the right side of Fig. 3.
+Further, we provide each train with a color sensor facing towards the tracks (in Fig. 3 on the right side of the train).
 It enables the train to count sleepers and to detect special sleepers that are furnished with colored Lego bricks.
 The coordination of the motor and the color sensor as well as the connection with a wireless communication device is provided by an EV3 controller, the standard control unit of Lego Mindstorms.
 This unit is transported in one of the cars.
+In the following, we will discuss both stages in greater detail.